ouspg/LLM-Hackathon/README.md

 ```console
   python3 -m garak --list_probes
 ```

 You can run the probes on all available models in [Hugging Face Models](https://huggingface.co/models) (some require authentication and more computation power than others).
 For example, to run `malwaregen.Evasion` probe on OpenAI's `GPT-2`, use the command:
 ```console
   python3 -m garak --model_type huggingface --model_name gpt2 --probes malwaregen.Evasion
 ```

+After garak has ran it's probe(s), it will generate reports into `garak_runs` directory.
+You can copy the reports to your local host machine and explore the `html` report in browser:
+  - Exit the container with command `exit` or by pressing `Ctrl + D`
+  - Run command `docker cp llm_hackathon:/home/ubuntu/garak_runs/ .`
+  - Explore the report files.
+[TODO: Add illustration here**]

 ## TODO:
 - Giskard Scan takes 1hr+ (Phi3; No GPU).
 Is it possible to select only part scan?